LaurynasGHub/price_it/README.md

 ## TODO List:

+• Add descriptions to profile page, move how to use app there.

 • Add loader when logging in profile.

 • Work on API- it's slow.
 Maybe remove something so it is fetched only when necessary.